 Early on in the project I decided the storyteller was German, in homage to the Brothers Grimm, the collectors of Märchen – folk/fairy tales.
 Taking the fairy tale as a cue, I’m exploring the nature of storytelling and how it impacts on the audience.
 After a hiatus and several false starts I know now how hard it is to write something simple yet affecting.
 It’s not about plot – the events in Tilo have been on my wall for years, handwritten on index cards.
 What I’m aiming for is to balance a wry humour with pathos while staying true to the premise.

-Which leads me to this: last week, my local supermarket caught fire, which in Glasgow is a euphemism for having gone bust.
+Which leads me to this: last week, my local supermarket caught fire, which in Glasgow is usually a euphemism for having gone bust.
 Forced to shop at an alternative store, I passed the Shawbridge Arcade or, rather, what was left of it – a pile of rubble gathered in what was once its central courtyard.
 As I remarked to my husband, “at least I captured it for posterity.”

 Here I’m reminded why I want to make films in a minimal way rather than wrangle a large cast and crew.
 For me, it’s still about the experiential.
 Each time I went to the Arcade I’d meet a varied cast of characters – the wee wummin walking her dog, the guys from the drinking school sat on the grass verge next to the ‘Queer Folk of the Shaws’ stone, who always asked what I was shooting.
 In the courtyard random guys walked towards me, throwing their arms open to the camera and telling me they were ready for their close-up.
 One man gave me a potted history of the area, indicating how the design of the new houses is based on that of weaver’s cottages.